isocele/API/Prescriptions/server/Prescriptions.md

 ```

 ## Download

-Allows the user to log in to their previously created account.
+Allows the user to get all the files related to his profile.

 **URL** : `/download?token=TOKEN`